capt-meelo/capt-meelo.github.io/_posts/2018-06-26-patching-doublepulsar.md

 Then moved back the modified **Doublepulsar-1.3.1.exe** to its original location.
 ![Modified DoublePulsar](/static/img/01/18.png)

-Using the **modified DoublePulsar**, I was successfully injected the generated DLL payload to the target host.
+Using the **modified DoublePulsar**, I successfully injected the generated DLL payload to the target host.
 ![DoublePulsar Worked](/static/img/01/19.png)

 And gained a SYSTEM shell.